ikim025/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 ##All begin with a simple example

-Let's begin with a "hello world" shell script example to expound how to write a script:
+Let us begin with a "hello world" shell script example to expound how to write a script:

 ```
 #!/bin/bash